-If you receive a form to sign that asks you to waive these protections, and you do not want to consent to paying out-of-network cost sharing, contact your plan and find out if an in-network provider is available.
+If you receive a form that asks you to waive these protections, and you do not want to consent to paying out-of-network cost sharing, contact your plan and find out if an in-network provider is available.
 Note that the out-of-network provider asking you to waive your protections under the law and agree to be billed for the balance that the insurer will not cover must give you a notice and consent form at least 72 hours in advance of your scheduled appointment (or at least 3 hours in advance of your appointment if it’s scheduled to occur in less than 72 hours).
 The notice must include an estimate of the cost to obtain care from the out-of-network provider and give you notice of your right to revoke your consent at any point prior to the procedure.
-If you believe you were coerced into signing away your protections, you can request an internal appeal and external review from your insurer or health plan and file a complaint with your state department of insurance.
-If you believe a provider is impermissibly asking you to waive your rights or refusing you treatment, reach out to your state department of insurance.
+If you believe you were coerced into signing away your protections, you can request an internal appeal and external review from your insurer or health plan and file a complaint with your state Department of Insurance.
+If you believe a provider is impermissibly asking you to waive your rights or refusing you treatment, reach out to your state Department of Insurance.

 To learn more about federal protections against surprise medical bills, visit https://www.cms.gov/medical-bill-rights.
 You can also call the No Surprises Help Desk at 1-800-985-3059 to submit a complaint or ask any questions.